 "School is the advertising agency which makes you believe that you need the society as it is."
-Ivan Illich
+Ivan Illich is the most efficient way to prepare people for the workforce.

 Ivan Illich's book "Deschooling Society" (Ivan Illich, 1971)3) is a critical analysis of modern education and its role in society.
 Illich argues that schools, as they are currently structured, are not effective at educating people and may even be harmful.
 He calls for a radical reimagining of education, one that is more decentralized and individualized.